 Official transcripts may be requested to be released directly to educational institutions, licensing boards or potential employers, etc., whom the student has authorized to receive the transcript.
 Students may request official transcripts for themselves, however the transcript will be marked "Issued to Student."
-Transcript request forms can be accessed on the MYCCNM student portal and eCampus.
+Transcript request forms can be accessed on MYCCNM-Toronto and MYCCNM-Boucher.